Safe at Seminary

 How does one safely remove a used cloth face covering?

-Individuals should be careful not to touch their eyes, nose, and mouth when removing their cloth face covering and wash hands immediately after removing
+Individuals should be careful not to touch their eyes, nose, and mouth when removing their cloth face covering (remove by touching only the straps if at all possible) and wash hands immediately after removing

 Limit face-to-face meetings.